Celiac Disease and Kids 101

 Why gluten can be harmful

-When people with celiac disease eat gluten, their immune system mounts a response that attacks the small intestine.
-This causes damage to the villi, the finger-like projections in the small intestine responsible for absorbing nutrients from food.
-When the villi are damaged, the body can’t absorb the nutrients and vitamins it needs to thrive.
+When people with celiac disease eat gluten, their immune system reacts by attacking the lining of the small intestine.
+This causes inflammation and damage to the small intestine, specifically the area responsible for absorbing nutrients from food.

 The disease can develop at any age, from early childhood well into senior adulthood.
 It’s unclear why some children become ill early in life while others get sick only after years of exposure.
 Sometimes surgery, a pregnancy, childbirth, a viral infection or severe mental stress can trigger celiac disease symptoms.

 Most people have one or more symptoms.
-Some may not have symptoms or feel sick.
 Digestive symptoms are more common in children than adults and can include:

 • Chronic diarrhea